wearearima/blog/_posts/en/2020-07-06-property-based-testing.markdown

   <scope>test</scope>
 </dependency>
 ```
-And then we reformulate our tests in "format" PBT:
+And then we reformulate our tests to PBT "format":
 ```java
 public class GetDayStatusSummaryForWorkerAndDayPropertyTests {